Dosage of TDI – toluene diisocyanate

 Industrial applications

-TDI control is essential for:
+Controlling the TDI is essential for:

 - The food contact materials sector, to prevent any unwanted migration.